-ELA: NJSLSA.W4.
-Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+ELA: L.SS.7.1.
+Demonstrate command of the system and structure of the English language when writing or speaking.
 Activity: Students will write reflections about projects, including key elements concerning their art and the process of creating it.

 Use technology to enhance productivity increase collaboration and communicate effectively.9.4.5.DC.3: Distinguish between digital images that can be reused freely and those that have copyright restrictions.
 9.4.5.IML.7: Evaluate the degree to which information meets a need including social emotional learning, academic, and social (e.g., 2.2.5.
 PF.5).
 Activity: Students will use electronic tools and techniques to produce their own unique project.